How do we know which day is the Sabbath?

 Saturday n. the seventh and last day of the week: the Sabbath.

 3. The third proof lies in the fact that in over 100 languages of the world, the seventh day Saturday is still called the Sabbath.
 In Italy it is called Sabbato, in Spain Sabado, in Portugal Sabbado, in Russia Subbota and Poland Sobota.
 All of these names mean “Sabbath” or “rest day” in their various languages.
 What does this prove?
 It proves that when those 100 languages originated at Babel in Genesis 11, Saturday was recognized as the Sabbath day and was incorporated into the very name of the day.
 Except for those languages that have adopted the pagan names for the days of the week, the seventh day is still called the Sabbath as the Lord named it at the time of creation.
 Strong’s dictionary shows the word translated “rest” in our English Bibles in Genesis 2:3, is actually “Sabbath” in the Hebrew.
-See was the Sabbath changed to Sunday in the Bible or which day is the Sabbath day for a table of languages.
+See who changed the Sabbath to Sunday or what day is the Sabbath for a table of languages.

 4. Here is the most conclusive proof of all for the true Sabbath.
 The Jewish people have been observing the seventh day from the time of Abraham, and they still keep it today.
 Here is a whole nation, millions of individuals who have been counting off time meticulously, week after week, calendar or no calendar, for thousands of years.
 Could they have lost track of days?
 That would be impossible!
 The only way they could have lost a day would have been for the entire nation to have slept over an extra day and for no one ever to tell them about it afterwards.
 There is no scientific or astronomical reason for measuring time in cycles of seven days.
 The origin of the week is found in the creation story and it is an arbitrary arrangement of God and has been miraculously preserved for one reason, which is because the holy Sabbath day points to the creative power of the only true God.
 It is a sign of His sovereignty over the world and over human life, a sign of creation and redemption.
 Is this not the reason God will preserve Sabbath keeping throughout eternity?
 We read in Isaiah 66:22-23 “For as the new heavens and the new earth, which I will make, shall remain before me, saith the Lord, so shall your seed and your name remain.
 And it shall come to pass, that from one new moon to another, and from one Sabbath to another, shall all flesh come to worship before me, saith the Lord.”
 The Sabbath is so precious to God that His true Children will observe it throughout all time to see in the beautiful new heavens and the new earth.
 If the Sabbath is so precious to God then why isn’t it precious to us?
 If it was made and kept since creation and we keep it for all eternity, then why isn’t everyone keeping it now?
 See the Sabbath to Sunday change for the answer.